 On day one, we were told a portion of the course would include meditating both in class as well as for five days on our own, in which we had to journal after each practice.
 I truly did not know if I would be capable of doing this.
 I always heard that meditating was about “not thinking,” or “clearing the mind,” and I knew that was just not possible for me.
 What I didn’t know is that “not thinking” is impossible for almost everybody in the world.
 No one can truly stop their mind from thinking, without perhaps years of training as a monk or being fully engulfed in the meditation world.
 In fact, I learned so many things that I never knew and this class opened my eyes to so many false truths I’ve held over the years.

 I want to share my experiences from this course in the hopes that anyone out there who is struggling or needs to make sincere changes in their lives will have the courage to begin implementing mindfulness.
 By doing so, you are taking a good, long look at yourself in the mirror, facing all your demons head-on, and choosing to better yourself and feel happiness.
+There are so many incredible benefits to practicing mindfulness.

 Here is what I learned…